madacol/simple-video-streamer/README.md

 It uses [fluent-ffmpeg](https://www.npmjs.com/package/fluent-ffmpeg) to reencode on-the-fly the videos to h264/aac mp4 format.

-All code is contained in the single file `index.js`.
+All code is contained in the single file `index.js` and it was mostly made with chatGPT, [see chat log](chatGPT.md)

 ## Installation